BethSpornitz/smart-store-bethspornitz/README.md

 product.product_category

-Data was joined using foreign keys (customer_id and product_id) to perform analysis.
+Join data using foreign keys (customer_id and product_id) to perform analysis.

+Sort or filter to identify which regions are top-performing per category per month

+Output:

+A line chart to show monthly sales trends

+A bar chart to compare total sales by region and product category

+A summary table of sales totals by region and category

 ### Section 3.
 Tools